-5-Year and Annual 1 6 I OMB No. 2577-0226 PHA Plan Office of Public and Indian Housing Expires XX/XX/XXXX

-- Increase Affordable Housing physical units by 350 Increased 157 at the HUB in fiscal year 2020-2021 Increase Affordable Rental Subsidies by 300 units Increased 368 total subsidies outlined below: 72 FUP - FY21 111 Mainstream - FY21 10 VASH - FY21 10 HOPWA - FY21 9 HARP - FY21 25 Behavioral Health PBV - FY21 131 Emergency Housing Vouchers - FY22 Diversify funding Over the last 15 years, we have increased our non HUD funding from 11% of total funding in 2005 to 36% funding in 2021.
+r and Annual U.S. Department of Housing and Urban Development OMB No. 2577-0226 Plan Office of Public and Indian Housing Expires XX/XX/XXXX XX/XX/XXXX Increase Affordable Housing physical units by 350 Increased 157 at the HUB in fiscal year 2020-2021 Increased Affordable Rental Subsidies by 300 units Increased 368 total subsidies outlined below: 72 FUP - FY21 111 Mainstream - FY21 10 VASH - FY21 10 HOPWA - FY21 25 Behavioral Health PBV - FY21 131 Emergency Housing Vouchers - FY22 Diversify funding O ver the last 15 years, we have increased our non HUD funding from 11% of total funding in 2005 to 36% funding in 2021.
 Our goal is to continue to diversify our funding further in the next several years.
-We will do this by increasing funding in the State of Utah, Salt Lake County, and other local government funding, as well as increasing the number of properties serving low income households and thus increasing tenant rent income.
-Reposition and secure long-term viability of Public Housing properties Housing Connect received 9% LIHTC to redevelop Sunset Gardens.
+We will do this by increasing funding in the State of Utah, Salt Lak County, and other local government funding, as well as increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties serving low income households and thus increasing the number of properties are servered well-being to using Connect received 9% LIHTC to redevelop Sunset Gardens.
 We've received approval for Section 18 and plan to utilize Tenant Protection Vouchers.
 Goal is to begin construction by mid 2022.
-Hunter Hollow has converted through RAD and has been fully renovated.
-Highrise is progressing.
-Enhance and grow supportive services that maintain housing assistance and promote well-being Housing Connect officially adopted the Social Determinants of Health (SDOH) framework and has focussed efforts in two key areas: Housing Stability and Education Access.
-For both, Housing Connect secured funding to support activities that make a direct impact in these two areas.
-In 2021, Housing Connect hired a part time SDoH Coordinator, 1 FTE Housing Stability Specialist, and 1 FTE Education Liaison.
-B.4.
+Hunter Hollow has converted through RAD and has been full B.4.
 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
 Y N X □ (b) If yes, please describe: HUD did not require the annual SEMAP reporting requirement.
 Housing Connect did not perform the SEMAP nor any other internal review of Section 8 tenant files and calculations.
 This finding has been resolved and an internal process set up to review tenant files and calculations.
 Other Document and/or Certification Requirements.
-C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan. -
+C.1 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-ST-HCV-HP , Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.